civican/legisinfo/44-1/bills/C-2/bill_text.md

     in any other case, nil; and

-    for a qualifying period after the twentieth qualifying period, a percentage determined by regulation in respect of the eligible entity **for the qualifying period** or, **for a qualifying period after the twenty-eighth qualifying period**, if there is no percentage determined by regulation for the qualifying period, nil. (**pourcentage de base**)
+    for a qualifying period after the twentieth qualifying period, a percentage determined by regulation in respect of the eligible entity for the qualifying period or, for a qualifying period after the twenty-eighth qualifying period, if there is no percentage determined by regulation for the qualifying period, nil. (**pourcentage de base**)

   **(3)** The definition **current reference period** in subsection 125.7(1) of the Act is amended by striking out "and" at the end of paragraph (c.991) and by adding the following after that paragraph: